Omar Suleiman (politician): Domestic

 Bloomberg reported that Suleiman "lacks the support where he now needs it most: the streets of Cairo".
-“The Egyptians don’t want Mubarak and they don’t want Suleiman,” said Chayma Hassabo, a researcher on Arab political movements at Cedej, a Cairo-based research center.
+"The Egyptians don't want Mubarak and they don't want Suleiman," said Chayma Hassabo, a researcher on Arab political movements at Cedej, a Cairo-based research center.
 Al Jazeera wrote Suleiman "does not have a high opinion of Islam in politics, and is not shy about telling Western audiences the lengths he will go to allow his security services to keep the Muslim Brotherhood and their offshoots at bay."

 The young guard in Egypt is opposed to Suleiman running the country without elections taking place.
 Students, union activists and opposition bloggers within Egypt all remain opposed to Suleiman.
 Veteran Egyptian journalist Nadia abou el-Magd said it comes down to the protesters.
 "They that made revolution and they are in the position to impose their conditions," said el-Magd, who works for the newspaper Al Ahram and The Associated Press.
 "They don't see that ... anybody else is in a position to impose their conditions on them."

 In response to the appointment of Omar Suleiman as the new Vice President of Egypt, Mohammed ElBaradei stated that it was a "hopeless, desperate attempt by Mubarak to stay in power, I think it is loud and clear ... that Mubarak has to leave today".

 United States

-Diplomatic cables released by WikiLeaks suggested Suleiman enjoyed a strong relationship with the Central Intelligence Agency (CIA).
+Leaked diplomatic cables suggested Suleiman enjoyed a strong relationship with the Central Intelligence Agency (CIA).
 "Our intelligence collaboration with Omar Suleiman is now probably the most successful element of the relationship" with Egypt, said a 2006 U.S. diplomatic cable that used an alternative transliteration of his name, which also described Suleiman as Mubarak's consigliere on foreign policy.

 In an op-ed for Al Jazeera, Lisa Hajjar opined that Egyptian-born Australian citizen Mamdouh Habib, "who was innocent of any ties to terror or militancy", was seized from a bus by Pakistani security forces and suspended from a hook and electrocuted repeatedly at American behest.
 "His fingers were broken and he was hung from metal hooks.
 At one point, his interrogator slapped him so hard that his blindfold was dislodged, revealing the identity of his tormentor: Suleiman," Haijar asserts.
-According to Haijar, Suleiman ordered a guard to murder a shackled prisoner in front of Habib, which he did with a vicious karate kick.
+According to Hajjar, Suleiman ordered a guard to murder a shackled prisoner in front of Habib, which he did with a vicious karate kick.
 After an article of the ordeal appeared in the Washington Post, the American government announced they would not charge Habib and that they would release him to Australia.
 Habib said he would sue the Egyptian government for his treatment.
 Tom Malinowski of Human Rights Watch asserts "the Americans knew what was going to happen to people who were rendered to Egypt".

 On 12 April, Suleiman announced his intentions to run in the Presidential elections, because he feared Islamist forces would turn Egypt into a religious state and isolate Egypt from the international community.